Kansas City Royal Giants: History

 In beginning play, the Royal Giants ran an advertisement for local teams to play against.
 The address of 1005 McGee Street, Kansas City, Missouri was listed as the team business address.

 The Kansas City Royal Giants began play in 1910, hosting home games at Shelley Park.
 In July, the Royal Giants won two against the Kansas City Giants in front of 6,00 fans at Shelley Park.
 Playing at Riverside Park, the Giants defeated the Royal Giants 5–2 and in September the Royal Giants lost three more games to the Kansas City Giants.
 The Giants were reported to have defeated the Royal Giants by scores of 8–3 and 6–0 in a doubleheader in October, 1910 at Riverside Park.
 "Norman" and "Sunny Jim" were the noted pitchers for the Royal Giants.
 The final game between the two teams in 1910 was played at Association Park, a 5–2 Giants victory, with the Giants winning $200 and half of the gate receipts.
-The Royal Giants' record among Western Independent Clubs was reported to have been 4–2 and placed the team 2nd among the teams, while playing under manager Topeka Jack Johnson.
+The Royal Giants' record among documented was reported to have been 4–2, while playing under manager Topeka Jack Johnson.
 The Kansas City Royal Giants were reported to have compiled a 5–9 record against their new rival, the Kansas City Giants.

 In 1910, the Kansas City Giants released three players who attempted to play for the rival Kansas City Royal Giants in a morning game and then travel across the city to play for their own club.
 The players were said to have played the morning Royal Giants game and then arrived late for the second game and were released by the Giants.

 After the 1910 season, friction between Jack Johnson and owner George Washington Walden led to Johnson returning to manage the rival Kansas City Royal Giants.

-In 1911, the Royal Giants played under manager Robert Boone and placed 11th with a 3–9 record among Western Independent Clubs.
+In 1911, the Royal Giants played under manager Robert Boone with a 3–9 record among documented games.
 In June 1911, the Kansas City Royal Giants played a three–game series against the Kansas City Giants.
 The Giants were noted have swept the series, defeating the Royal Giants by the scores of 11–2, 4–1 and 8–7.